alex255/Marlin2-Ender5Plus-Config/README.md

 # Ender-5 Plus Configurations for Marlin Firmware for marlin 2.0.9.3

+### Benefits

+- set max hotend temp to 300 because the base hotend can handle this without problem.
+- enable and config PIDTEMPBED
+- increase max extrude lenght for longer bowden and filament change
+- modify Z offset to correct value
+- slow down the leveling and home Z speed ( the default is too fast for the machine )
+- enable Z_MIN_PROBE_REPEATABILITY_TEST
+- enable FILAMENT_RUNOUT_SCRIPT
+- always enable auto leveling after home
+- enable PREHEAT_BEFORE_LEVELING
+- enable HOTEND_IDLE_TIMEOUT
+- modify unload/load lenght to the real bowden lenght
+- modify ADVANCED_PAUSE_FEATURE settings, and now work perfectly with and without screen (octoprint)
+- enable more M114 report options for octoprint

 ## Important

 NOTE: The Ender-5 LCD stock firmware is only compatible with Creality firmware.
 The LCD standard UI will not function.
 This is expected.